-For levels 150 and 160, Biology 20, Biology 30, Chemistry 20, Chemistry 30, Physics 20, Physics 30, Social Studies 20-2 and Social Studies 30-2, the student must achieve 50 percent or greater to complete the course.
-The students must achieve 50 percent or greater to complete the three UCAP Specialty Courses.
+For levels 150 and 160, Biology 30, Chemistry 30, Physics 30, Social Studies 20-2 and Social Studies 30-2, the student must achieve 50 percent or greater to complete the course.
+The student must achieve 50 percent or greater to complete the two UCAP Specialty Courses.
 Aurora College post-secondary programs and other colleges/universities may require higher course pass marks for entrance into specified programs of study.

 The course completion requirements for an Aurora College Access Program Record of Achievement are determined by the chosen career pathway.
-See the chart on page 43.
+See the chart on page 45.